Namit2111/Agent-Jivus/RagAPI/root/docs/api/crm/contacts/content_limits_txt.md

 # HubSpot CRM API: Contacts

-This document details the HubSpot CRM API endpoints for managing contacts.
-Contacts in HubSpot store information about individuals interacting with your business.
-These endpoints allow you to create, manage, and sync contact data between HubSpot and other systems.
+This document describes the HubSpot CRM API endpoints for managing contacts.
+Contacts store information about individuals interacting with your business.
+These endpoints allow for creating, managing, and syncing contact data with other systems.

-For a broader understanding of objects, records, properties, and associations within the HubSpot API, refer to the [Understanding the CRM](<link_to_understanding_crm_guide>) guide.
-For general CRM database management, see [how to manage your CRM database](<link_to_crm_database_management>).
+## Understanding HubSpot Contacts

+In HubSpot, contact details are stored in properties.
+These include default HubSpot properties and custom properties you can create.  `email`, `firstname`, or `lastname` are required when creating a new contact; `email` is strongly recommended as the primary unique identifier to prevent duplicates.

+## API Endpoints

+All endpoints are under the `/crm/v3/objects/contacts` base path unless otherwise specified.

-## Create Contacts
+### 1. Create Contacts

+**Method:** `POST`

+**Endpoint:** `/crm/v3/objects/contacts`

+**Request Body:**

-Use a `POST` request to `/crm/v3/objects/contacts` to create new contacts.
-Include contact data within a `properties` object.
-You can also add an `associations` object to link the new contact to existing records (companies, deals) or activities (meetings, notes).
+The request body must include a `properties` object containing at least one of `email`, `firstname`, or `lastname`.
+You can also include an `associations` object to link the new contact to existing records (companies, deals) or activities (meetings, notes).

-**Required Properties:** At least one of `email`, `firstname`, or `lastname` is required.  `email` is strongly recommended as it's the primary unique identifier, preventing duplicates.

-**Example Request Body (JSON):**
+**Example Request Body (with associations):**

 ```json
 {